-Mark was born and raised in Chilliwack.
-He and his wife, Lisa, have been married for 16 years and they love living, working and raising their 10 year old son here.
+Mark Strahl was born and raised in Chilliwack.
+He and his wife, Lisa, have been married since 1999 and they love living, working and raising their son here.

-Mark was elected to the House of Commons on May 2, 2011.
-He has served as a leading member on the Standing Committee on Health; Standing Committee on National Defence; Joint Standing Committee on the Scrutiny of Regulations; and the Standing Committee on Aboriginal Affairs and Northern Development.
+Mark was first elected to the House of Commons on May 2, 2011 as MP for Chilliwack—Fraser Canyon.
+In his first term he served as a leading member on the Standing Committee on Health; Standing Committee on National Defence; Joint Standing Committee on the Scrutiny of Regulations; and the Standing Committee on Aboriginal Affairs and Northern Development.

 Mark has placed a priority on meeting with and learning from his constituents, in his office, at local events and in the community.
 Locally, Mark has been a strong advocate on the issue of mental health care and eliminating the stigma surrounding mental illness.
 He also makes it a priority to honour the service and sacrifices of our veterans at the many local ceremonies held here each year.